Ninouchkaia/portfolio/CV/README.md

   - Regulatory mechanisms in transcription and post-transcriptional control

 - **Scientific Communication & Pedagogy**
-  - Teaching, mentoring, and outreach in coding.
+  - Teaching, mentoring, and outreach in coding
   - Integration of artistic coding practices for public engagement

 ---